jamesukiyo/sunny-rs/README.md

 </div>

 ## Features
-- check the current weather for any city
+- check the weather for any city today or tomorrow
 - fast (~130ms with fetch, sunny itself only takes 0.5 to 3ms depending on output style)
 - 3 output styles: fancy, simple, raw
 - fahrenheit support